AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/blank-page-or-redirect-loop-error-when-accessing-storefront-or-magento-admin.md

 title: Blank page or redirect loop error when accessing storefront or Commerce Admin
 description: This article provides a solution for the issue when you access Adobe Commerce storefront or backend and you get a blank page or redirect loop.
 exl-id: 65869de2-1939-481b-844b-69122345b407
-feature: "Admin Workspace, Cache, Storefront"
+feature: Admin Workspace, Cache, Storefront
 role: Developer
 ---
 # Blank page or redirect loop error when accessing storefront or Commerce Admin